QuestPDF/QuestPDF-Documentation/docs/api-reference/offset.md

 This container allows you to precisely position content by moving it horizontally and vertically relative to its original position, independent of layout constraints.

-When you apply translation, the element maintains its original size constraints while shifting its visual position.
+When you apply offset, the element maintains its original size constraints while shifting its visual position.

 | Method      | Description                                                                                                                                                      |
 |-------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|